 - Avoid hillsides that end near ponds, trees, fences, or other hazards.

-- Make sure the hill is free of obstacles such as jumps, bumps, rocks, or trees before your kids begin sledding.
+- Make sure the hill is free of obstacles such as jumps, bumps, rocks, poles, or trees before your kids begin sledding.

-- Always try to have your kids sled during the daytime, when visibility is better.
+- Always have your kids sled during the daytime, when visibility is better.
 If they do go sledding at night, make sure the hillside is well lit and all potential hazards are visible.

 Dress for Cold Temperatures

 Since sledding involves playing in the snow outdoors during wintertime, chances are it's going to be cold.
 Frostbite and even hypothermia are potential dangers.
 Make sure your kids wear the proper clothing to stay warm and safe.